jonathanfrakesjunior/GTA-Advance-Studio/README.md

 Use your own legally obtained copy of the game.
 The original ROM is never modified in memory; changes are written only when saving a project or creating a new ROM.

-or replace this section with the license terms applicable to the project.

 ---

 **GTA Advance Studio** — browser-based modding tools for